bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > Given an integer `n`, return all distinct solutions to the n-queens puzzle.
 You may return the answer in any order.

 - Brute force with backtracking.
 Optimisations: 1.
 After placing a queen, skip to next row (two queens cannot be placed in the same row)

 ---
+- [x] 58.
+Length of Last Word (Easy)
+> Given a string `s` consisting of words and spaces, return the length of the last word in the string.

+---
 - [x] 63.
 Unique Paths II